pete1450/eveWatch/README.md

     a.
 Exclamation icon
 	b.
 Minus icon
 	c.
 Equals icon
 5. Update and values in the config section of the script.
+    * you need to find several bounding boxes for things on your screen based on upper left point then width/height.
 6. Update instances of "somethingfriendly" for harcoded corp names to ignore
 7. Run the script
+8. Don't move/cover your emulator

 ## Behavior